sillsdev/ptx2pdf/docs/ptx2pdf/styles.md

 log file but puts a space after rather than a newline.
 We clear any font associated with the marker and then call the type appropriate definition for the marker.
-In each case we create a defintion for the marker token that calls the appropriate style routine.
+In each case we create a definition for the marker token that calls the appropriate style routine.
 In the case of character styles we also create a handler for the emebdeed form of the character style that is prefixed by `+`.